veewee/veewee.github.io/app/_posts/2015-12-07-authenticating-with-x509-client-certificates.md

 <p>
-    The command above results in a usefull client certificate.
+    The command above results in a useful client certificate.
     To make it easier to use the certificate, we will pack the client private key and the certificate in one file.
     This action should run on the client machine:
 </p>